Loading Quotes...

 • Ideal room set up with ample open space, parents and children sitting together on the floor, so that you can move in and out of the group, and so that you can all boogie (of course).

 • Children and adults are called on to play different roles.
-At times you will narrate the dialogue and other times you will cue the participants to say lines.
+At times you will narrate the dialogue and other times you will cue the storytellers to say lines.
 Throughout the story, I address the audience as “you,” “we,” “storytellers,” and/or I “role” them in a character and call them by this name.

 • Musical accompaniment on the guitar is very helpful as it layers the story with a soundscape, creating a soundtrack for the story.
 Try a range of strumming styles from dramatic loud tremolo to light and gentle picking.

-Everybody Has a Story (Craig Taubman, www.craignco.com)
+SONG: Everybody Has a Story (Craig Taubman, www.craignco.com)

 NARRATOR: